dezeroku/serverless-scheduler/README.md

 When an HTML change is detected user is notified via an email.

 This is very much a work in progress at the moment and most of the things don't work (in reality there is only CRUD in place for now).
-For a similar thing but working and in K8S look at `k8s`.
+For a similar thing but working and in K8S look at `k8s` branch of this repo.
 In reality if you don't need it to run in a cluster or scale to the moon your best bet is a widely recognized project such as [changedetection.io](https://github.com/dgtlmoon/changedetection.io).
 This repo should be treated as a fun project, not something you should rely on.